Suv Rollover Accidents

 Still, not all SUVs are created equal in terms of safety and rollover risks.

-First, understand there are two basic kinds of SUVs – crossovers and truck-based.
+First, our Fort Lauderdale lawyers understand there are two basic kinds of SUVs – crossovers and truck-based.
 The former are derivative of cars and have an advantage in protecting against rollovers because they are lower to the ground.
 Truck-based SUVs, which are higher to the ground, still tend to score lower on the federal star-rating safety feature.

 Other improvements include manufacturers who are making their vehicles lower to the ground, and tire manufacturers that have improved tire technology, reducing the risk of blow-out that can precipitate a rollover crash.